NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 This is the current project of ScreenToGif.

-_VS 2019 and .Net 4.8 or newer required._
+_VS 2022 and .NET 6 or newer required._

 ## What's new?
 (Version 2.35)

 • Migration to .NET 6 and project restructuring.
+• Smooth loop: Creates a smooth loop by analyzing frames, comparing with the start one.

 ### Fixed: